RSA Geotechnics carry out a range of in-situ testing and sampling techniques to supplement our site investigation services.

-Groundwater monitoring is carried out in order to obtain samples for laboratory testing or to monitor the water levels.
-The groundwater samples are recovered using either a dedicated disposable hand held bailer or a mechanical down-hole submersible pump.
+Groundwater monitoring is carried out to obtain samples for laboratory testing or to monitor the water levels.
+The groundwater samples are recovered employing either a dedicated disposable hand held bailer or a mechanical down-hole submersible pump.

 Gas monitoring is undertaken to determine the levels of methane, carbon dioxide, oxygen and other gases which can be generated by made ground or backfilled materials.
 The gas flow within the borehole is dependent on the atmospheric pressure at the time the readings are taken.

 The CBR test is typically undertaken for road, runways or car park pavement design to assess the strength of the sub-grade.
 The test involves driving a cylindrical plunger of a defined area into the soil at a uniform rate.
 This requires the use of a reaction load, (for example, a four wheel drive vehicle or mechanical excavator), to provide the force.
 Alternatively a profile of equivalent in-situ CBR can be measured using the dynamic cone penetrometer (DCP).